dsv-su/george/README.md

 Run backend with `mvnw spring-boot:run` and frontend with `cd frontend && npm run dev`.

-To login you first have to browse to `http://localhost:8080` and authenticate to initialise the Spring session, after you can go access the frontend at `http://localhost:5173`.
+To login, you first have to browse to `http://localhost:8080` and authenticate to initialise the Spring session, after you can go access the frontend at `http://localhost:5173`.